The Mirror (Trisha Yearwood album)

 The Mirror is the sixteenth studio album by American country music artist Trisha Yearwood.
 It was released on July 18, 2025, via Gwendolyn Records, MCA Nashville and Virgin Music Group.
-Yearwood co-wrote all 15 tracks on the album and co-produced it with Chad Carlson.
+Yearwood co-wrote every track on the album and co-produced it with Chad Carlson.
+An extended deluxe edition was released on January 23, 2026.

 Background

-Trisha Yearwood was among the most commercially-successful country artists of the 1990s, having five number one and several top ten US country chart singles.
+Trisha Yearwood was among the most commercially successful country artists of the 1990s, having five number one and several top ten US country chart singles.
 In the 2000s she also became known for her work as a celebrity chef, author and businesswoman.
 All the while, she maintained a country music career with US top 40 singles as recent as 2019's "Every Girl in This Town".
 Not previously categorized as a singer-songwriter, Yearwood began experimenting with co-writing several years before making The Mirror.
 In an interview with Country Living magazine, Yearwood said that at college, another songwriter told her she did not have any writing talent.
 She decided to take up songwriting again after realizing that the songwriter's advice "did not have to be the truth".
 Fellow country songwriters encouraged Yearwood's song composing, notably Leslie Satcher.
 With Satcher and others, Yearwood's decided to craft an entire album of self-penned material.